-Recommended concentrations for maintenance of body weight at an average caloric intake for dogs of a given optimal weight.

-Although a true requirement for crude fat per se has not been established, the minimum concentration was based on recognition of crude fat as a source of
+^a Recommended concentrations for maintenance of body weight at an average caloric intake for dogs of a given optimum weight. ^b Although a true requirement for crude fat per se has not been established, the minimum concentration was based on recognition of crude fat as a source of essential fatty acids, as a carrier of fat-soluble vitamins, to enhance palatability, and to supply an adequate caloric density.

-- essential fatty acids, as a carrier of fat-soluble vitamins, to enhance palatability, and to supply an adequate caloric density. - c ND Not Determined.
-While a minimum requirement has not been determined, sufficient amounts of omega-3 fatty acids are necessary to meet the maximum omega-6:omega-3 fatty acid ratio. - d The maximum of 4.5 g Ca/1000 kcal ME is applicable to products formulated to meet the Growth and Reproduction Nutrient Profile and products formulated for All Life Stages.
-The maximum of 6.25 g Ca/1000 kcal ME is applicable only to products formulated to meet the Adult Maintenance Nutrient Profile. - Average apparent digestibility for iron associated with recommended minimums is 20% of that consumed.
-Because of very poor apparent digestibility, iron from carbonate or oxide sources that are added to the diet should not be considered in determining the minimum nutrient concentration for iron. - Because of very poor apparent digestibility, copper from oxide sources that are added to the diet should not be considered in determining the minimum nutrient concentration for copper. - It is recommended that the ratio of IU of vitamin E to grams of polyunsaturated fatty acids (PUFA) be $\geq 0.6:1$ .
-A diet containing 50 IU of vitamin E will have a ratio of $\geq 0.6:1$ when the PUFA content is 83 grams or less.
-Diets containing more than 83 grams of PUFA should contain an additional 0.6 IU of vitamin E for every gram of PUFA. - h Because processing may destroy up to 90% of the thiamine in the diet, allowances in formulation should be made to ensure the minimum nutrient concentration for thiamine is met after processing.
+- ^c ND Not Determined.
+While a minimum requirement has not been determined, sufficient amounts of omega-3 fatty acids are necessary to meet the maximum omega-6:omega-3 fatty acid ratio. - ^d Maximum of 4.5 g Ca/1000 kcal ME is applicable to formulas; that may be fed to large size puppies (those weighing 70 pounds or greater as mature lean adults).
+For other life stages, including non-large breed growth formulas, the maximum calcium is 6.25 g Ca/1000 kcal ME. - ^e Average apparent digestibility for iron associated with recommended minimums is 20% of that consumed.
+Because of very poor apparent digestibility, iron from carbonate or oxide sources that are added to the diet should not be considered in determining the minimum nutrient concentration for iron. - ^t Because of very poor apparent digestibility, copper from oxide sources that are added to the diet should not be considered in determining the minimum nutrient concentration for copper. - ^g It is recommended that the ratio of IU of vitamin E to grams of polyunsaturated fatty acids (PUFA) be ≥ 0.6 :1.
+A diet containing 50 IU of vitamin E will have a ratio of ≥ 0.6 :1 when the PUFA content is 83 grams or less.
+Diets containing more than 83 grams of PUFA should contain an additional 0.6 IU of vitamin E for every gram of PUFA. - ^h Because processing may destroy up to 90% of the thiamine in the diet, allowances in formulation should be made to ensure the minimum nutrient concentration for thiamine is met after processing.

-CHANGES TO AND RATIONALE FOR NUTRIENT CONCENTRATIONS - DOG FOODS
+CHANGES TO AND RATIONALE FOR NUTRIENT CONCENTRATIONS -DOG FOODS